Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

 You can add user data to a sync job as an account information instance or as a data bundle:

--   To add account information to a sync job, create a new instance of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class, add your account information into it, and then add it into the sync job as the `Account` property of the `Tizen.Account.SyncManager.SyncJobData` instance.
-For more information about creating accounts, see [Creating and Managing an Account](account.md#add).
+-   To add account information to a sync job, create a new instance of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class.
+Add your account information to it, and then add it into the sync job as the `Account` property of the `Tizen.Account.SyncManager.SyncJobData` instance.
+For more information about creating accounts, see [Creating and Managing an Account](account.md#add):

     ```csharp
     using Tizen.Account.AccountManager;